lmatteis/torrent-net/README.md

 * Cons
   * Read only sites for now.
 ZeroNet seems to have a solution to this problem but I'm not convinced yet.
   * Your site doesn't have a pretty name.
 Sharing your public key can be much harder than sharing the name of a DNS site.
   * No standards for doing distributed sites.
 Many different solutions (IPFS, ZeroNet, Freenet, etc..).
-TorrentPeek at least follows most of the BitTorrent specifications (using the powerful libtorrent library) and provides unique SQL querying capabilities.
+Torrent-net at least follows most of the BitTorrent specifications (using the powerful libtorrent library) and provides unique SQL querying capabilities.

 # sqltorrent

 By putting an SQLite database file (.db) inside a torrent, we can query its content -- by prioritizing pieces based on the SQL query -- and quickly *peek* at the content of the database without downloading it entirely.

-TorrentPeek was inspired by [sqltorrent](https://github.com/bittorrent/sqltorrent).
+Torrent-net was inspired by [sqltorrent](https://github.com/bittorrent/sqltorrent).

 A video is worth 1000 words: https://www.youtube.com/watch?v=EKttt8PYu5M&feature=youtu.be